 - Prepare a first and final draft of the chosen background paper, that may be produced working closely with the team of the UNDP country office.
 Text shall be presented in Word using style specifications from RBLAC.
-Figures and tables included in the text shall be also presented in an Excel file using style specifications from RBLAC; - Participate in a workshop with peers and country office teams to discuss work progress (to be held on the third week of March in Buenos Aires); - Participate in an intermediate workshop with peers to discuss first draft (to be held on the first week of May 2020 - place to be defined); - Participate in a final workshop with peers to present final draft (to be held on June 2020 in Bogotá).
+Figures and tables included in the text shall be also presented in an Excel file using style specifications from RBLAC. - Participate in a workshop (virtual or in person to be decided) with peers and country office teams to discuss work progress (dates to be decided). - Participate in an intermediate workshop (virtual or in person to be decided) with peers to discuss first draft (dates to be decided). - Participate in a final workshop (virtual or in person to be decided) with peers to present final draft (dates to be decided).